Table of Contents

 KDF filters, or Kinetic Degradation Fluxion filters, improve water quality using a process called redox.
 In this process, electrons in the media are swapped with contaminants, like chlorine, iron, lead, mercury, and hydrogen sulfide.
 Redox also contributes to a reduction in algae, bacteria, fungi and limescale.

 KDF is usually used in combination with other types of filtration, such as a pre- or post-filtration stage before or after a whole home filter, which commonly uses an activated carbon filter.
-It may also be used in conjunction will well water systems.
+It may also be used in conjunction with well water systems.
 The only contaminants that both KDF and activated carbon filters remove are chlorine and lead; you can enjoy a more thorough contaminant removal when using both KDF and activated carbon filtration together.

 Sediment filters are commonly used as the very first stage of filtration, for reverse osmosis water systems, whole house point of entry systems, water softeners/ conditioners, and more.
 The purpose of a sediment filter is to extend the life of a system’s filters – including carbon block or activated carbon water filters.
 It does this by trapping larger sediment like sand, dust and rust when tap water passes through, preventing it from being able to get into the system and clog up a filter with smaller pores, rendering it ineffective almost immediately.